zhudotexe/cse130-notes/intro.rst

 - hierarchy
 - naming (controls/manages all of these)

 But these aren't really different things!
-They're a method of constraining complexity
+They're a method of constraining complexity - it makes it easier to understand why code is doing what it's doing.

 Modularity
 ^^^^^^^^^^